runabol/graffiti/README.md

 # Graffiti

-Graffiti is a headless (no UI) Java CMS which is designed to be dead simple.
+Graffiti is a headless CMS Framework written in Java designed to be dead simple.

+If you are familiar with Spring Boot then you should be able to get up and running quickly by importing the project to your IDE and customize it to your needs.

 # Weapons of Choice

 1. Java 1.8